-I was pleasantly surprised to see how broad and fast-evolving the scholarly publishing industry really is despite seeming the same from the outside for decades.
+I was pleasantly surprised to see how broad and fast evolving the scholarly publishing industry really is despite seeming the same from outside for decades.
 Also, despite hearing it over and over again, I am always pleasantly surprised when folks say that they were not aware of the scholarly publishing industry and they stumbled upon a role in this realm, much like I did.

-Being an Asian woman (and now mother and caregiver) has presented obstacles all my life.
-One obstacle I personally encountered in my scholarly publishing career was moving into a leadership role when I was confined with technical responsibilities in a small dedicated overworked team with huge demands to constantly meet sensitive timelines that continuously limited my ability to think beyond the mundane.
+Being an Asian woman (and now a mother and caregiver) has presented obstacles all my life.
+One obstacle I personally encountered in my scholarly publishing career was to move into a leadership role when I was confined with technical responsibilities in a small dedicated overworked team with huge demands to constantly meet sensitive timelines that continuously limited my ability to think beyond the mundane.

 What do you wish you knew more about?

 I wish I had more network connections when I initially transitioned into this space, a supportive mentor/sponsor to show me the ropes and elevate me per my strengths, a leader to empower me further to achieve all that I was already capable of achieving.
 I wish I had just reached out to folks that I admire in the space to learn from their experiences.